 Acupuncture as an alternative method of pain management is being studied, with the goal of decreasing pain levels to the point where the individual can participate in a physical therapy or exercise program.

-Research using electromyography, nerve conduction studies and evoked potentials.
+Electrodiagnosis research is conducted using electromyography, nerve conduction studies, and evoked potentials.